top of page

 Now that I’ve been on the other side of things as a clinical supervisor, I know firsthand – your supervisors would love to hear from you and help answer a question you have!

-Offer to be a resource for colleagues and they’ll be one in return; you’ll find that many of them also want to grow their networks too.
+Offer to be a resource for colleagues and they’ll be one in return; you’ll find that many of them also want to grow their networks.
 You don’t need to form the closest of friendships with them; just keep in touch online or meet for coffee once in a while.
 It can be fun to bounce speech therapy ideas off each other, just share knowledge and resources, or even (gasp) complain!

 A network also helps when you’re looking for a new job.